mathie/nanowrimo/_drafts/puppet.md

   of Computer Immunology and promise theory (which, as it turns out, has many more general applications).

-Personally, I have a soft spot for LCFG; it predates my attendance at Edinburgh University by a couple of years, but we used it heavily to power the TARDIS project, and I was far more interested in it than the more academic side of the Computer Science curriculum.
+Personally, I have a soft spot for LCFG; it pre-dates my attendance at Edinburgh University by a couple of years, but we used it heavily to power the TARDIS project, and I was far more interested in it than the more academic side of the Computer Science curriculum.
 (In retrospect, I really should have realised that